 Since the downturn in oil prices that commenced in 2014, Lansdowne has rationalised its portfolio to focus upon appraisal and pre-development activities that offer shorter timeframes to potential cashflow and has relinquished its exploration assets.

-With the recent increase in oil price, the Company will also seek very selective exploration assets in the North Celtic Sea Basin that have synergy with Barryroe.
+The Company will seek very selective assets in the North Celtic Sea Basin that have synergy with Barryroe.